barry786-dev/multi-page-contact-us-nodemailer-validation/README.md

   document.getElementById('recaptcha_check_empty').required = false;
 }`

+## Error messeges Models.
+- We create EJS error models to help the user to see proper message of success or fail after submit the form.
+  - Success message
+  - Failures messages : (We planed for three cases)
+    - In case the error happened because of go over **reCaptcha**.
+    - In case that the error happened because wrong data entries.
+    - In case the failure was NOT from the user side but from the **server** side.
+> We planned to let the **USER** be sure about if his/her form submit **Success** OR **Not**, and where was the failure in the case of fail

-# what did we try inside our CSS?
+# What did we try inside our CSS?

-- We creat very simple responsive css to style the last HTML pages without using and flexbox or grid by only playing arround with @media and avoid PX unit
+- We creat very simple responsive css to style the last HTML pages without using any flexbox or grid by only playing arround with `@media` and avoid `Pixel(PX)` unit
 - Create an `index.html` page and a `posts` directory containing blog posts
 - Create a `images` directory containing images and `font` directory containing fonts
 - we used mostly Measurement units `vw, vh, rem ,em` instead of `px` as much as we can so the sizes of the page elements respond according to the size of each other.